Blue-Kachina/FMORM/README.md

 ### Under-The-Hood

-Under-the-hood a complex JSON object is being maintained in order to keep a definition of what your query is.
+Under-the-hood a complex JSON object is being maintained to keep a definition of what your query is.
 Every one of the `Query` functions alters that JSON object in a meaningful way.
 When one of the `QueryGet` functions is invoked, the actual query gets assembled based on how you've defined it.